 Plat, Final Subdivision – The final drawings of the proposed subdivision, containing all information and detail, required by law and the regulations, to be submitted for recommendation and final approval to the Planning Board.

-Preliminary Plat - A drawing or drawings clearly marked “Preliminary Plat” showing the salient features of a proposed subdivision, as specified in ARTICLE V, Section 3 of these regulations, submitted to the Planning Board their Re-Subdivision - A change of a recorded subdivision plat if such change affects any road layout on such plat, or an area thereon reserved for public use, or any change of lot line, or any such change if it affects any map or plat legally recorded.
+Preliminary Plat - A drawing or drawings clearly marked “Preliminary Plat” showing the salient features of a proposed subdivision, as specified in ARTICLE V, Section 3 of these regulations, submitted to the Planning Board their

 Road – Includes roads, lanes, or other ways between right-of-way lines, whether publicly or privately owned, used or to be used, for vehicular traffic.